 Historical Notes for this Recipe:

-This chicken with balsamic vinegar recipe was first posted in 2007, and I have literally made it every summer since then!
-It was last updated with more information in 2023.
+This recipe for chicken with balsamic vinegar marinade was first posted in 2007, and I’ve made it at least once every summer since then!
+It was last updated with more information in 2026.

 Pinterest image of Grilled Chicken with Balsamic Vinegar